Fariborz

 Fariborz (فریبرز), also spelled as Fariburz and Faribarz, is a common Persian given name.
 It is a combination of two root words: "Fari" and "Borz".
-"Fari" trasnlates roughly to grand and expanding.
+"Fari" translates roughly to grand and expanding.
 "Borz" translates to one's body or profile.
 This name is cited in Shahnameh (the book of the kings, Ferdowsi' masterpiece) where Fariborz is son of Kay-Kavoos who is son of Kay-Ghobad.

 Notable people with the name include: